Save 20% on a Brooklyn Bedding mattress with this code: sleepfoundation20

 The Hybrid is Tuft & Needle’s only mattress that uses a coil core.
 It is constructed of six distinct layers.

 Like the Original and the Mint, the Hybrid is encased in a cover constructed of micro polyamide and polyester.
-This cover is breathable so that air can circulate through to cool the mattress.
+This non-removable cover is breathable so that air can circulate through to cool the mattress.
 A 1-inch layer of polyfoam is quilted into the cover for cushioning.
 This polyfoam is infused with carbon and graphite to wick away heat.
 Next, a 2-inch layer of T&N Adaptive polyfoam cradles the sleeper to reduce pressure points.
 Infusions of graphite and ceramic gel further dissipate heat.

 Two transition layers help prevent sleepers from feeling the coil core.
 First, a 1-inch layer of microcoils give extra bounce and cradling without restricting airflow.
 A 1-inch layer of T&N Adaptive polyfoam supports the microcoils and separates them from the coil core.